-Our process model for managing career change involves 6 stages.
-Career change is hard, but the DAPPER™ Model helps you easily move from denying you even need a change through to realigning to your new career.
+Our process model for managing career change involves six stages.
+Career change is hard, but the DAPPER™ Model helps you easily move from denying you even need a change to realigning to your new career.
 Read on to find out more.

 The 6 Stage DAPPER™Model for Managing Career Change

-Acceptance – Things have gotten to a point at work where you realize you have to change, things simply cannot go on like this.
-You only have one life and that life needs a refresh.
+Acceptance – Things have gotten to a point at work where you realize you have to change; things cannot go on like this.
+You only have one life, and that life needs a refresh.

-Planning – The key stage of self-analysis and soul searching, you commit to reflecting upon your passions, principles and what makes you happy in work and in life
+Planning – The key stage of self-analysis and soul searching, you commit to reflecting upon your passions, principles, and what makes you happy in work and life

-Preparation – You now know in what general direction you want to head, you have a goal and now you need to prepare for change.
+Preparation – You now know what general direction you want to head, you have a goal, and now you need to prepare for change.
 Skills, experience, and knowledge may need reworking to be ready for the career move.

-Execution – You are ready to execute your plan, the job search begins, you reach out to your network, you build new networks you apply for new jobs.
+Execution – You are ready to execute your plan.
+The job search begins; you reach out to your network, build new networks and apply for new jobs.

-Many people remain in a state of inertia for many years after they first begin to realize that their work life is unfulfilling.
+Many people remain in a state of inertia for many years after realizing that their work-life is unfulfilling.
 It may be that the career they have chosen has become monotonous or dull over the years.
-It might not be the career, it could be the company they work for that has values that are not aligned to their personal values.
-Businesses in decline, shrinking markets or otherwise in extremely competitive environments can develop an aggressive or highly political culture that does not favor employee well being.
+It might not be the career; it could be the company they work for that has values that are not aligned to their personal values.
+Businesses in decline, shrinking markets, or otherwise in extremely competitive environments can develop an aggressive or highly political culture that does not favor employee well-being.

-Most employees will rationalize mass redundancies, political infighting or rough management practices by saying to themselves “this will not happen to me”.
-Sometimes this type of behavior can actually change the way the employees behave, making them act more aggressively or politically.
+Most employees will rationalize mass redundancies, political infighting, or rough management practices by saying to themselves, “this will not happen to me.”
+Sometimes, this behavior can change the way the employees behave, making them act more aggressively or politically.

-You the reader may be facing this dilemma now, I know I have certainly been through this, and indeed this entire process.
+You may be facing this dilemma now.
+I know I have certainly been through this, and indeed this entire process.

-The key here is to understand that as you move forward you will be designing and planning a better work life for yourself and more confident and satisfied person for your friends and family.
+The key here is to understand that you will be designing and planning a better work-life for yourself and a more confident and satisfied person for your friends and family as you move forward.
 If you are happy and fulfilled at work, the place where you spend most of your productive life, you will be a better father, mother, brother, sister, and friend.

 You have accepted that you have only one life and that life needs a refresh.

-The only way to begin to reduce your anxiety of a career change is to jump head first into the planning process.
+The only way to begin to reduce your anxiety about a career change is to jump headfirst into the planning process.

-The key stage of self-analysis and soul searching, you commit to reflecting upon your passions, principles and what makes you happy and work and in life.
-If your values and principles have been impacted it is time to rediscover them.
+In the key stage of self-analysis and soul searching, you commit to reflecting upon your passions, principles, and what makes you happy and work and in life.
+If your values and principles have been impacted, it is time to rediscover them.
 You need to unearth what makes you happy.

 Key Questions When Planning For A Career Change: